-Expected coverage: 6 lectures.
+Expected coverage: about 5-6 lectures.

-Refer to the following chapters in Cormen et al.: 10, 11, 12, 13, 18, 19, 20, 21.
+Refer to the following chapters in CLRS3: 6, 10, 11, 12, 13, 18, 21.

 Typical programming languages such as C or Java provide primitive data types such as integers, reals, boolean values and strings.
-They allow these to be organized into arrays (which we have already used informally from the start), where the arrays generally have statically determined size.
+They allow these to be organized into arrays1 which generally have a statically determined size.
 It is also common to provide for record data types, where an instance of the type contains a number of components, or possibly pointers to other data.
-C, in particular, allows the user to work with a fairly low-level idea of a pointer to a piece of data.
+C, in particular, allows the user to work with a fairly low-level idea2 of a pointer to a piece of data.
 In this course a "data structure" will be implemented in terms of these language-level constructs, but will always be thought of in association with a collection of operations that can be performed with it and a number of consistency conditions which must always hold.
 One example of this would be the structure "sorted vector" which might be thought of as just a normal array of numbers but subject to the extra constraint that the numbers must be in ascending order.
 Having such a data structure may make some operations (for instance finding the largest, smallest and median numbers present) easier, but setting up and preserving the constraint (in that case ensuring that the numbers are sorted) may involve work.